ipfs-inactive/blog/content/post/74-tunneling-http-in-ipfs.md

 Under the hood of this feature is [go-libp2p-http](https://github.com/hsanjuan/go-libp2p-http), small library that I wrote a while ago and that allows to serve HTTP endpoints and make HTTP requests through libp2p.
-It does this by implementing an `http.Rountripper` to replace the default one and which uses libp2p streams instead of TCP connections.
+It does this by implementing an `http.Roundtripper` to replace the default one and which uses libp2p streams instead of TCP connections.
 If the HTTP request is handled by a Go application, the server-side can use the standard Go HTTP Server stack and it only needs to use